Lost data on your phone? Here's what to do next

 If this happens, what should you do?
 Can you save the data stored on the device yourself or should you contact a specialist right away?

-Where is data stored on a smartphone?
+Where is data stored on an iphone?

 For an iOS-based Apple smartphone, all data is stored without exception on the device's internal memory.
 Depending on the model, the iPhone has a different sized NAND flash memory chip (for example 32GB or 64GB).
 Alternatively, data can also be stored as backups on your computer via iTunes or in the cloud via iCloud.
 The same is true of Apple's iPad tablet models.